-In a practice bulletin on management of symptomatic uterine leiomyomas, ACOG states that the levonorgestrel-releasing intrauterine devices (LNG-IUD) may be considered for treatment of abnormal uterine bleeding, however there is insufficient evidence to support their use for the treatment of any other uterine leiomyoma symptoms other than bleeding (ACOG, June 2021).
+In a practice bulletin on management of symptomatic uterine leiomyomas, ACOG states that the LNG-IUD may be considered for treatment of abnormal uterine bleeding, however there is insufficient evidence to support their use for the treatment of any other uterine leiomyoma symptoms other than bleeding (ACOG, June 2021).

-An ACOG practice bulletin on the use of non-contraceptive uses of hormonal contraceptives states the following:
+An ACOG practice bulletin on the use of non-contraceptive uses of hormonal contraceptives says the following:

-- Combined oral contraceptives (OC) have been shown to regulate and reduce menstrual bleeding, treat dysmenorrhea, reduce premenstrual dysphoric disorder symptoms and ameliorate acne (Evidence Level A - Based on good and consistent scientific evidence) - Hormonal contraception should be considered for the treatment of menorrhagia in women who may desire further pregnancies (ACOG, 2010; reaffirmed 2020) (Evidence Level B Based on limited or inconsistent scientific evidence)
+- Combined oral contraceptives (OC) have been shown to regulate and reduce menstrual bleeding, treat dysmenorrhea, reduce premenstrual dysphoric disorder symptoms, and ameliorate acne (Evidence Level A - Based on good and consistent scientific evidence). - Hormonal contraception should be considered for the treatment of menorrhagia in women who may desire further pregnancies (ACOG, 2010; reaffirmed 2020) (Evidence Level B - Based on limited or inconsistent scientific evidence).